 Once you have downloaded the pattern from our website we recommend you draw this out onto paper or card for ease.

 If you would like to quilt your fabric we would recommend completing this BEFORE cutting out the segments, quilt the fabric as a whole layer and then cut out the segments in the quilting fabric.
-Check out our YouTube Tutorial and Blog Post on how to quilt fabric.
+Check out our YouTube Tutorial on how to quilt fabric: How To: Quilt Fabric.
 We quilted the fabric for the pin cushion we created from this pattern, we quilted the fabric at a 1/4″ (5mm) distance and used a lightweight cotton wadding (thicker wadding may be too heavy to work with).
 The quilted is perfect if you wish to use this shape as a pin cushion, supporting the shape and creating a stiffer finish.

 Position the fabric with the WRONG side facing up.
 If you are working with a directional print or pattern you may need to think about the placement of the pattern on the template.

 Position the pattern piece onto the fabric, measure across to the selvage to check that the pattern is in line with the grainline of the fabric, or matches with the print on the fabric.
 Draw around the template with chalk or pencil.
 Remember to leave room around the pattern for seam allowances, the pattern has NO SEAM ALLOWANCES.

 Draw seam allowances around the pattern using a ruler.
 Add 1/4″ (5mm) around the whole of the pattern.

 Complete the above process until you have drawn 8 segments in the colours and fabrics of your choice.
 Cut out all of the 8 segments along the seam allowance line (outer line).